Jump to Section

 - Self Employed – tax records, statements, or other documentation of loss of employment

 To confirm your home address, we need one of these:

 - A signed lease or written rental agreement

-- Official letter from third party (Landlord, Government agency, financial institution, medical institution, or school)
+- Official letter from an official source (landlord, government agency, financial institution, medical institution, or school)

 #4 Verify Your Rent

 To confirm the rent you owe, we need one of these:

 - A current lease signed by the applicant and landlord or sub-lessor that identifies the unit where the applicant resides and shows the rental payment amount

 - If you don’t have a signed lease, proof of your rent amount may include one of the following: